-Since 2012, the Manitoba Building Code has required the installation of a short "radon stub pipe" through the basement floor of new houses.
-This is not a complete radon mitigation system; it is simply the connection point if a system is required.
+Depending on the year of construction of a home, the New Brunswick building code requires installation of a radon stub pipe through the foundation of the house.
+This is not a radon mitigation system, but simply a rough-in.
 Every home needs to be tested for radon for at least 91 days, during the heating season to detrmine if a mitigation system is required.